ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 The RSASHA1 {{RFC4034}}, DSA-NSEC3-SHA1 {{RFC5155}}, and
 RSASHA1-NSEC3-SHA1 {{RFC5155}} algorithms MUST NOT be used when creating DNSKEY and RRSIG records.
-Validating resolvers MUST treat RRSIG records created from DNSKEY records using these algorithms as insecure.
-If no other RRSIG records of accepted cryptographic algorithms are available, the validating resolver MUST consider the associated resource records as Bogus.
+Validating resolvers MUST treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.
+If no other RRSIG records of accepted cryptographic algorithms are available, the validating resolver MUST consider the associated resource records as Insecure.

 # Security Considerations